Ad-nilpotent ideals and The Shi arrangement

 \subsection{Proof of Theorem \ref{thm-type-C} when $I$ does not contain $2e_n$}

 Fix any subset $I\subseteq\Pi$ with cardinality $1\leq r\leq n-1$ which does not contain $2e_n$.
 This case is similar to the previous one.
-The only difference lies in that, as noticed by Righi in \S5.2 of \cite{R1}, the poset $(C_I, \leq)$ is now isomorphic to the poset $\Lambda_{n-r}$.
+The only difference is that that now the poset $(C_I, \leq)$ is isomorphic to $\Lambda_{n-r}$.
 Then replacing $T_{n-r}$ in the previous case by $\Lambda_{n-r}$ and quoting Lemma \ref{lemma-Tn-Lambdan}(i) instead finish the proof.